canonical/snapd/docs/meta.md

 The following keys are optional:
  * icon: a svg icon for the snap that is displayed in the store
- * explicit-license-agreemen: set to "Y" if the user needs to accept a special meta/license.txt before the snap can be installed
+ * explicit-license-agreement: set to "Y" if the user needs to accept a special meta/license.txt before the snap can be installed

  * type: the type of the snap, can be: